puzzle/amm-techlab/content/en/docs/01.0/_index.en.md

 {{% alert title="Note" color="primary" %}}Type `bash` to get a Bash shell which has bash-completion and command history enabled.{{% /alert %}}

-The Web IDE Pod consists of the following tools:

-* oc
-* kubectl
-* kustomize
-* helm
-* kubectx
-* kubens
-* tekton cli
-* odo
-* argocd

-The files in the home directory under `/home/coder` are stored in a persistence volume.

 ### Task {{% param sectionnumber %}}.1.2: Login with oc tool